allgreed/kasprowicz.pro/content/now.md

 ## Health
 I've discovered Bryan Johnson, been implementing Huberman's routine for a while now.
 Firstly - it's not worse.
 Secondly - I think I'm doing better.
 Fitbit says it's pretty peachy - not perfect, but peachy.
 Obviously across the tracked biomarkers (VO2Max estimated by resting heart rate, HRV, sleep quality) and given their accuracy.
 I'm also keeping a steady fat% at ~17.

 On the ethyl alcohol consumption side - I'm somewhere between Attia (max 2 drinks / night, max 2 nights / week) and Rutkowski (no point in ever having another drop).
 I've seen the data first hand (HRV dropping to 18 after New Years Eve) and learned humility.
+It is just as bad as they say.

 Been watching some doctors on Przemek Górczyk talking about health, diet, sleep, etc. I'm learning a lot and an grateful for how accessible everything is: both the knowledge and the tools.
 I've added to my shopping list certain blood tests and consultations.